-Level of Service Statement Level of Service Measure Performance Target (previous year's AR result) Performance Result HBRC will partner with Tängata Whenua and community groups in identified priority areas to achieve land and water outcomes.
-Annual reporting to Council on engagement, actions and impacts within priority areas.
-Achieved in 2018-19) Partiality Achieved Reporting to council on engagements delayed due to COVID-19.
+Level of Service Statement Level of Service Measure Performance Target (previous year's AR result) Performance Result HBRC will partner with Annual reporting to Achieved Partially Achieved Tängata Whenua and Council on engagement, Reporting to council on community groups in identified priority areas to achieve land and water outcomes. actions and impacts within priority areas.
+(Achieved in 2018-19) engagements delayed due to COVID-19.
 This will be reported at the next Māori Committee.
-Staff have been engaging individual landowners in priority areas as part of the wider Erosion Control Scheme but momentum and focus in priority areas has slowed as a more regional approach to scheme delivery has been taken.
+2 Staff have been engaging individual landowners in priority areas as part of the wider Erosion Control Scheme but momentum and focus in priority areas has slowed as a more regional approach to scheme delivery has been taken.
 Work is still happening in priority areas with wetland creation for nitrogen management meetings being held in the Tukipo, and through both Freshwater Improvement Fund projects multiple engagement with the community in the Tutira and Whakaki priority areas.
 Work is underway to look at a coordinator for the Ahuriri project.
 Q4 was impacted on by the COVID-19 lockdown and restrictions to engagement.
-HBRC will work with farmers, growers and industry to transfer knowledge on environmental risks and impacts, and support the adoption of good management practice on-farm to achieve smart, sustainable land use.
-Percentage of land area (by catchment) that operates under a Farm Environment Management Plan (FEMP) or an independently audited industry good management practice framework as required under the Regional Resource Management Plan (RRMP).
-Tukituki-100% (Partially Achieved - 96% by land area in 2018- 19) Partiality Achieved 99% (by land area) The Tukituki latest GIS analysis identified that there are < 20 small land parcels left to lodge a low intensity form with the council and 12 property > 10 ha identified as requiring the FEMP to be verified.
-The compliance team are currently investigating these properties.
+HBRC will work with Percentage of land area Tukituki-100% Partially Achieved farmers, growers and (by catchment) that 99% (by land area) industry to transfer operates under a Farm (Partially The Tukituki latest GIS analysis knowledge on Environment Achieved - identified that there are < 20 environmental risks and impacts, and support Management Plan (FEMP) 96% by land small land parcels left to lodge a impacts, and support the adoption of good or an independently area in 2018- low intensity form with the management practice audited industry good management practice 19) council and 12 property > 10 ha on-farm to achieve framework as required identified as requiring the FEMP smart, sustainable land under the Regional to be verified.
+The compliance team are currently investigating use.
+Resource Management L team are currently investigating.

-HBRC will encourage through subsidy, education, working with industry and recording and reporting riparian planting and fencing, wetland protection and afforestation to improve soil conservation and water quality.
-Additional area of highly erodible land planted in trees (ha).
-2000 ha of land under cover (Not measured in 2018-19) Not Achieved 700 ha of erodible land in trees, the second year of Erosion Control Scheme (ECS). (source: CRM).
-This compared to 94 ha of erodible land in trees last financial year (1st year of ECS).
+HBRC will encourage Additional area of highly 2000 ha of Not Achieved through subsidy, education, working with industry and recording and reporting riparian planting and fencing, wetland protection and afforestation to improve soil conservation and erodible land planted in trees (ha). land under cover (Not measured in 2018-19) 700 ha of erodible land in trees, the second year of Erosion Control Scheme (ECS). (source: CRM).
+This compared to 94 ha of erodible land in trees last financial year (1st year of ECS). water quality.
 Additional kilometres of riparian margin protected annually to reduce sediment, nutrient and/or bacterial contamination of water.
 100km (Not measured in 2018-19) Not Achieved 27 km this financial year (2nd year of ECS).
 This compared to 8 km last financial year (1st year of ECS).
 Catchment team is reinforcing where these actions can be funded to get greater uptake.

-\ Other catchments will be added as new management regimes are set through catchment-based plan changes to give effect to NPS FM.
+Other catchments will be added as new management regimes are set through catchment-based plan changes to give effect to NPS FM.

-\\Includes streams, drains, wetlands, lakes, estuaries and the coast.
+Includes streams, drains, wetlands, lakes, estuaries and the coast.